ayleray/EasyFCS/README.md

 For MacOS

-1) install first the Matlab Runtime R2024b (version 24.2) that can be find here:
+1) install first the Matlab Runtime R2024b (version 24.2) or R2025b (version 25.2) that can be find here:

    https://fr.mathworks.com/products/compiler/matlab-runtime.html

 2) extract the zip file.

-3) a) For MacOS with Intel chip, launch the MAPIsoftware executable.
+3) Launch the MAPIsoftware executable.

-   b) For MacOS with Apple silicon, you need to write in the terminal:
+   For MacOS with Apple silicon, you may need to write in the terminal:

       xattr -d com.apple.quarantine EasyFCS_App.app